-The basic flow and three varying entries for the EURO Ball Screen Offense: Horns Basic, UCLA and Dallas.
+The basic flow along with three varying types of entries into the Euro Ball Screen Offense: Horns Basic, UCLA and Dallas.

 The EURO Ball Screen Offense is a popular continuity style offense featuring side-to-side ball movement, wing pick-and-rolls and high-low opportunities.
 It is common to see elements of this offense at all levels of play the world over, but the basic flow has it’s roots abroad.
 Chances are many readers run or have faced this offense in competition.